With an alcohol level between 5.5 -7 % it is slightly stronger than normal German beer but is also considered to be the best many have tried!

-On the morning of Oktoberfest, research had told us that if you want to get a seat at a table, you need to arrive early.
-We caught an 8am tram to Theresienwiese where the event is held every year, but if you are unsure where to go once the train stops, just follow the streams of people (probably dressed in Bavarian outfits) alternatively just ask anyone!
+On the morning of Oktoberfest, research told us that if you want to get a seat at a table, you need to arrive early.
+We caught an 8am tram to Theresienwiese where the event is held every year, but if you are unsure where to go once the train stops, just follow the streams of people (probably dressed in Bavarian outfits),alternatively just ask anyone!

 It seemed appropriate that we should follow suit and donned our outfits with pride (even if we did feel a little foolish!
 We were sober and it was early in the day!) – unfortunately a couple of us looked more like Christmas elves than Bavarians thanks to eBay!